×

 When we asked about the schools in Atyrau, they said...

 "Atyrau is home to a number of excellent international and bilingual schools.
 The International School of Atyrau (ISA) is a private, non-profit school that offers an international curriculum for students from pre-K to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISA offers a rigorous academic program, with a focus on English language instruction, and a wide range of extracurricular activities.
 The Atyrau International School (AIS) is a private, non-profit school that offers an international curriculum for students from pre-K to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 AIS offers a comprehensive academic program, with a focus on English language instruction, and a wide range of extracurricular activities.
 The Atyrau Bilingual School (ABS) is a private, non-profit school that offers a bilingual curriculum for students from pre-K to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ABS offers a comprehensive academic program, with a focus on English and Russian language instruction, and a wide range of extracurricular activities.
 The Atyrau International School of Languages (AISL) is a private, non-profit school that offers a bilingual curriculum for students from pre-K to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
-AISL offers a comprehensive academic program, with a focus on English and Russian language instruction, and a wide range of extracurricular activities," said one parent with children at in Atyrau.
+AISL offers a comprehensive academic program, with a focus on English and Russian language instruction, and a wide range of extracurricular activities," wrote an expat with kids at in Atyrau.

 "I'm pretty satisfied and my child seems to be happy :) It's all about your expectation in education," commented one expat when asked about QSI School Atyrau in Atyrau.